SarahBentley/shopify-app/README.md

 To add some additional functionality, I created a date input which allows users to choose which Picture of the Day they'd like to see.

+Finally, I deployed the site using Heroku.
+The deployed version is accessible at this link: https://sb-spacestagram.herokuapp.com/

 # Getting Started with Create React App